tinko26/ao.net/docs/namespaces/ao.j1939.md

 | Local minute offset | 1601 | 1 byte |
 | Local hour offset   | 1602 | 1 byte |

-Consequently, the payload has a total size of 8 bytes.
+Consequently, the *TD* parameter group has a total size of 8 bytes.
 Therefore, a *TD* message can be sent in a single CAN message.
 This holds good for most parameter groups.

-However, there are a couple of parameter groups whose payload is greater than 8 bytes.
-Such messages must be sent in multiple CAN messages subsequently, packed in the payload of two dedicated parameter groups called *TP.CM* and *TP.DT*.
+However, there are a couple of parameter groups whose size is greater than 8 bytes.
+The respective messages must be sent in multiple CAN messages subsequently, packed in the payload of two dedicated messages called *TP.CM* and *TP.DT*.

 Besides the payload, every message that is sent contains the PGN, a source address identifying the sender, and a 3-bit priority ranging from 0 (highest) through 7 (lowest).